Right-to-Work FAQ

 ECONOMY

-Right-to-work makes unions more immediately accountable to their members so that they are more focused on basic workplace issues and less likely to make unreasonable demands.
+Right-to-work laws make unions more immediately accountable to their members so that they are more focused on basic workplace issues and less likely to make unreasonable demands.
 Businesses in right-to-work states tend to be more productive — without shortchanging workers — and this gives them a competitive advantage.

-Right-to-Work is a proven job creator.
-From 2001 to 2006, right-to-work states had an average unemployment rate that was .3 percent lower than the average for non-right-to-work states.
+Right-to-work laws are a proven job creator.
+For decades unemployment rates have consistently been lower in right-to-work states.
 But unemployment rates only tell half the story -- unemployment rates can be thrown off as workers give up on finding jobs or move from state to state looking for work.
 In terms of job creation, however, right-to-work states have a big advantage.
-Between 2001 and 2006 the average right-to-work state increased payrolls by 6.4 percent compared to only 2.9 percent -- less than half -- for non right-to-work states.
+Between 2002 and 2010 the average right-to-work state increased payrolls by 3 percent compared to a loss of 3 percent for non-right-to-work states.

 That's not to say that right-to-work states never have slumps; right-to-work didn't prevent Louisiana and Mississippi from losing jobs in the wake of Hurricane Katrina.
 But over the long haul it's not even close: right-to-work states create more jobs than non-right-to-work states like Michigan.

 After accounting for taxes and the cost of living, workers actually have higher real pay in right-to-work states.
 Incomes are growing faster in right-to-work states too.
-In fact, we estimate that most right-to-work states will have higher disposable incomes per person than Michigan by 2010.
+In fact, according to the US Census most right-to-work states had higher per capita disposable incomes than Michigan in 2010.

 UNIONS